-It’s easy to use, extremely affordable, and comes offered in 16-ounce bags, 4-pound bags, or 8 pounds bags.
+It’s easy to use, extremely affordable, and comes in 16-ounce bags, 4-pound bags, or 8 pounds bags.

 Go with the 8-pound bag because you will discard old litter and need quite a bit of it ready to go during the process.

 What I like most about this chinchilla litter is that it effectively reduces odor but also absorbs enough urine odor for your chinchilla to realize to keep coming back to this spot to urinate.

 You must find a happy medium to train your chinchilla effectively.

-In the intro of this post, I placed a link to my other blog post that discussed how to potty train a chinchilla that will effectively break this down for you in more detail.
+Here is a link to my other blog post that discusses how to potty train a chinchilla that will effectively break this down for you in more detail.

-Critter Litter is great as absorbing the urine after initial contact and absorbs way more than you may believe.
+Critter Litter is great at absorbing the urine after initial contact and absorbs way more than you may believe.

 It’s fantastic for the price you pay.
 Overall, if you plan to use any litter for your chinchilla, this is the clear #1 choice in my book.